tdda/tdda/tdda/referencetest/examples/README.md

 differences are highlighted.

 We assume that these new (precision 2) results are the ones we want.
-So rerun with
+Use the same safe tagging workflow as in Scenario 1:

+For unittest:

+    python unittest/test_using_referencetestcase.py -F
+    tdda tag
+    python unittest/test_using_referencetestcase.py -1
+    python unittest/test_using_referencetestcase.py -1W
-    python test_using_referencetestcase.py -W
+    python unittest/test_using_referencetestcase.py -9

-or:
+For pytest:

+    pytest pytest/test_using_referencepytest.py --log-failures -s
+    tdda tag
+    pytest pytest/test_using_referencepytest.py --tagged -s
-    pytest pytest/test_using_referencepytest.py --write-all -s
+    pytest pytest/test_using_referencepytest.py --write-all --tagged -s

-and it will re-write the reference output to match your modified results.
+    pytest pytest/test_using_referencepytest.py -s

 The files in the `reference` subdirectory will have changed to reflect your changes to the generators.

 Running the tests should now pass again.